Kyle Tucker Player Props: Astros vs. Guardians

 Kyle Tucker At The Plate

-- Among qualified hitters in MLB action, he ranks 11th in batting average, 11th in on-base percentage, and 12th in slugging.
+- Among the qualifying hitters in MLB action, he ranks 11th in batting average, 11th in on-base percentage, and 13th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.